-This means there’s a single point of failure and the data is compromised if the database is compromised.
+This means there’s a single point of failure and the data is compromised if the database becomes compromised.
 This puts users’ data at risk.

-Another issue with traditional digital identities is identity theft that’s allowed by hacked centralized databases.
+Another issue with traditional digital identities is identity theft following the hacking of centralized databases.
 According to Forgerock, personally identifiable information is the most targeted data for breaches, accounting for 97% of all breaches in 2018.
-For instance, in 2017 hackers spent three months compromising the Equifax database, resulting in 143 million Americans, almost half of the population, who had their data stolen.
+For instance, in 2017 hackers spent three months compromising the Equifax database, resulting in 143 million Americans, almost half of the population, having their data stolen.

 So what’s the solution to these issues?

-A regulated blockchain can eliminate all the privacy issues that currently plague the implementation of digital identities.
+A regulated blockchain can eliminate all the privacy problems that currently plague the implementation and acceptance of digital identities.
 Blockchain-based identity systems provide a platform to issue, exchange and securely verify digital identities.

-With this system, an individual will have access to a decentralized identifier (DID), which is secured by a private key.
-Regulated blockchain’s consensus mechanism allows authorized agencies and government institutions to be the node of the blockchain network, which can confirm the authenticity of an individual’s data.
+With such a system, an individual will have access to a decentralized identifier (DID), which is secured by a private key.
+A regulated blockchain’s consensus mechanism, such as L3COS, allows authorized agencies and government institutions to be the node of the blockchain network, which can then confirm the authenticity of an individual’s data.